 Most Common Motocross Injuries

-The recent releases of better quality helmets for this sport has resulted in considerably reducing the number of serious head injuries in motocross.
 The more common injuries in this sport are thankfully minor.
-Motocross bikers think nothing of cuts, scrapes and bruises or ankle or wrist sprains; however, there are potentially serious injuries to be aware of and some the most common related to this sport include ACL tears, shoulder injuries, ankle sprains and broken collarbones.
+Motocross riders think nothing of cuts, scrapes and bruises or ankle or wrist sprains; however, there are potentially serious injuries to be aware of and some the most common include:

 Injury Prevention Strategies